Master of Public Policy, Harvard University, 1981

 Emmy-winning filmmaker and television producer Theodore Bogosian has been directing, producing and writing long-form documentaries since 1978 and collaborating with the Levinson/Fontana Company on network episodic drama and independent films since 1997.
 Bogosian and his programs have won top prizes everywhere from The National Press Club to the Chicago Film Festival to the Writer’s Guild of America, East.

-Documentary film about 2012 Grammy Lifetime Achievement Award recipient Wayne Jackson based on his memoir, “In My Wildest Dreams: Takes 1, 2 and 3.”
+Documentary about 2012 Grammy Lifetime Achievement Award recipient Wayne Jackson based on his memoir, “In My Wildest Dreams: Takes 1, 2 and 3.”
 In Production.

 “RIVERS OF ICE: VANISHING GLACIERS OF THE GREATER HIMALAYA” (W)